Chess4Cuber/RISE-Decode/README.md

  * setMode and getMode were added to the DcMotor class.
  * ContinuousRotationServo class has been added to the FTC SDK.
  * Range.clip() method has been overloaded so it can support this operation for int, short and byte integers.
- * Some changes have been made (new methods added) on how a user can access items from the hardware map.
+ * Some changes have been made (new methods added) on how a user can access items from the org.firstinspires.ftc.baseCode.hardware map.
  * Users can now set the zero power behavior for a DC motor so that the motor will brake or float when power is zero.
  * Prototype Blockly Programming Mode has been added to FTC Robot Controller.
 Users can place the Robot Controller into this mode, and then use a device (such as a laptop) that has a Javascript enabled browser to write Blockly-based OpModes directly onto the Robot Controller.
  * Users can now configure the robot remotely through the FTC Driver Station app.